 - FMI-related standardization and legislation

-The Journal of Financial Market Infrastructures has been selected for coverage in Thomson Reuter's Emerging Sources Citation Index.
+The Journal of Financial Market Infrastructures has been selected for coverage in the Clarivate Analytics Emerging Sources Citation Index.

 The authors put forth a realistic network model that maximizes the use of data available to a CCP in order to simulate credit default contagion.